folio-org/okapi/doc/guide.md

 ```
 mvn exec:exec@debug
 ```
-This command format requires Maven >= 3.3.1.
-Will listen for a debugging client at port 5005.
+This command requires Maven >= 3.3.1.
+It will listen for a debugging client on port 5005.

 ## Using Okapi